 Transactions denominated in foreign currencies are initially carried at the functional exchange rates ruling at the date of transaction.
 Monetary balance sheet items denominated in foreign currencies are translated at the functional exchange rates ruling at the balance sheet date.
-Exchange differences arising on the settlement or translation of monetary items denominated in foreign currencies are taken to the profit and loss account.
+Exchange differences arising on the settlement or translation of monetary items denominated in foreign currencies are taken to profit or loss.